 Leon Leach MBA, PhD and Tacey A. Rosolowski PhD

-Dr. Leach begins this segment with comments on how MD Anderson grew under the leadership of Dr. John Mendelsohn and how they worked to balance resources in order to develop research.
+Dr. Leach begins this chapter with comments on how MD Anderson grew under the leadership of Dr. John Mendelsohn and how they worked to balance resources in order to develop research.

 Dr. Leach then discusses the Economic Forecasting Model he began to use on arriving at MD Anderson to predict the pressures that specific growth initiatives would place on operating margins.
 He describes the variables, limits, and uses of the model.
 In the former economic context, predictions were valid for six years.
 Now it is more uncertain.